pyKurucz: A Pure Python Reimplementation of Kurucz ATLAS12 and SYNTHE for Stellar Spectrum Synthesis: Statement of need

 \section{Statement of need}

-Kurucz's SYNTHE is the most widely used code for computing synthetic stellar spectra from first principles, with the atomic and molecular line lists that accompany it accumulating tens of thousands of citations over several decades \citep{kurucz2005}.
+Kurucz's ATLAS12 (atmospheres) and SYNTHE (synthesis), together with the atomic and molecular line lists that accompany them, are the de facto standards for stellar-spectrum forward modeling, accumulating tens of thousands of citations over several decades \citep{kurucz2005}.
 The original Fortran, written in a pre-Fortran-77 dialect with fixed-format source, single-character variables, computed GOTOs, and EQUIVALENCE statements, is incompatible with modern \texttt{gfortran} without significant manual patching --- compiling it is a rite of passage that has defeated many research groups.
 Following the passing of Robert L.\ Kurucz in 2025, the long-term maintenance trajectory of the original code is uncertain.
-This work provides a faithful, ground-truth numerical reimplementation of SYNTHE in pure Python --- not a wrapper around Fortran, but a line-by-line translation validated against the original.
+This work provides a faithful, ground-truth numerical reimplementation of \emph{both} ATLAS12 and SYNTHE in pure Python --- not a wrapper around Fortran, but a line-by-line translation validated against the original.

-Spectrum synthesis requires a model atmosphere as input --- a file describing the temperature--pressure--density stratification of the stellar photosphere.
-The \texttt{synthe\_py} package works with any Kurucz-format \texttt{.atm} file from any source (ATLAS12, MARCS, PHOENIX, etc.).
-For convenience, the repository also bundles a pre-trained neural network emulator \citep[kurucz-a1;][]{li2025} that can predict ATLAS12-quality atmospheric structures from four stellar parameters, but this is an optional component --- the synthesis engine itself has no dependency on it.
+A crucial property of the package is \textbf{self-consistency between abundances and atmospheric structure}.
+Because abundances enter the opacity, they reshape the temperature--pressure stratification, which in turn rescales every line in the spectrum --- not just the lines of the perturbed elements.
+Treating the atmosphere as fixed while fitting abundances breaks this loop.
+ATLAS12's direct opacity sampling closes it: pyKurucz exposes both bulk scaling (\texttt{--mh}/\texttt{--am}) and arbitrary per-element overrides (\texttt{--abund Fe:-1.0 --abund C:+0.4}) through the same \texttt{atlas\_py} iteration, so the atmosphere always matches the abundance pattern used by the synthesis.
+This is the property that distinguishes ATLAS12 from the more widely distributed ATLAS9, and the reason pyKurucz reimplements ATLAS12 specifically.

-A Python reimplementation offers concrete benefits: direct integration with machine learning workflows (training emulators, differentiable spectral fitting); interoperability with the broader Python ecosystem (NumPy, SciPy, Astropy); flexibility for customization without recompiling Fortran; cross-platform installation with no compiler dependency; and improved readability for teaching and debugging.
+A Python reimplementation offers concrete benefits over Fortran: direct integration with machine learning workflows (training emulators, differentiable spectral fitting); interoperability with the broader Python ecosystem (NumPy, SciPy, Astropy); flexibility for customization without recompiling Fortran; cross-platform installation with no compiler dependency; and improved readability for teaching and debugging.